 4. AmazonBasics 4-Piece Wood Chisel Set

 - Heat-treated chrome vanadium steel blades with bevelled edges

 - Comfortable wooden handles with metal strike plate

 - Includes storage pouch with buckle closure

-As with many chisels we looked at, this AmazonBasics set is classed as bevel-edged, but the blades have a sizeable straight edge before the bevel, which might not suit everyone.
+As with many chisels we reviewed, this AmazonBasics set is classed as bevel-edged, but the blades have a sizeable straight edge before the bevel, which might not suit everyone.

 The blades are manufactured from heat-treated chrome vanadium steel, and the widths are 12, 19, 25 and 32mm.
 I would have preferred a 6mm blade over the 32mm one, as I think this would be a better choice for most carpenters and DIY enthusiasts.